kavia-common/browser-tic-tac-toe-210009-210022/docs/PRD.md

 # Tic Tac Toe React Frontend – Product Requirements Document (PRD)

 ## Overview
-This document defines the product requirements for a lightweight, browser-based Tic Tac Toe game built with React.
-The application has no backend or persistence and is designed for two local players sharing one device.
-It implements a modern Ocean Professional visual theme, validates moves, detects wins and draws, and allows quick restart.
-To align with GxP-inspired practices in a non-regulated context, the app includes basic validation controls, a minimal console-based audit-style log for actions attributed to an “Anonymous Local User,” and clear documentation of what is out of scope.
+This PRD defines requirements for a simple, local two‑player Tic Tac Toe game built in React 18 with no backend or persistence.
+The UI follows the Ocean Professional theme and prioritizes accessibility and responsiveness.
+The application validates inputs, detects winners and draws, and supports a restart flow.
+In line with a lightweight, GxP‑inspired approach suitable for a frontend‑only demo, the app emits structured, audit‑like console logs for moves, ignored moves, turn advancement, restarts, and errors attributed to an anonymous local user.

+## Product Context
+The game runs entirely in the browser as a single‑page app.
+Two players share the same device and alternate placing X and O on a 3×3 grid.
+The first player to align three marks wins.
+In the absence of any backend, all state and audit‑like logs are ephemeral to the current session.

-## Goals and Non-Goals
+## Goals and Non‑Goals
 ### Goals
-- Provide a complete local gameplay loop for Tic Tac Toe with clear feedback.
+- Deliver a complete local gameplay loop with clear status feedback and restart.
-- Display a 3x3 grid that supports turn-based marking by X and O.
-- Show status for current player, winner, or draw, updating in real time.
-- Enforce move validation and prevent invalid interactions.
-- Detect wins across rows, columns, and diagonals and detect draws when all cells are filled.
-- Provide an immediate restart action that resets state to initial.
-- Apply the Ocean Professional theme for a polished, modern, and accessible experience.
+- Present an accessible, responsive UI themed with Ocean Professional tokens and components.
-- Emit minimal audit-style console logs with ISO timestamps for moves, ignored moves, turn advancement, restart, and errors.
+- Enforce input validation with deterministic rules managed by pure utility functions.
+- Provide structured audit‑like console logs to support basic traceability for demonstration.
+- Maintain quality with linting, formatting, and a test suite that targets ≥80% coverage.

-### Non-Goals
+### Non‑Goals
-- Authentication, RBAC, or multi-user identity management.
+- No authentication, RBAC, e‑signatures, or persistent identity.
-- Server-side components, persistence, or databases.
-- Networked multiplayer or API integrations.
-- Electronic signatures and regulated data handling.
-- Cross-device synchronization or cloud storage.
+- No backend, database, or networked multiplayer.
+- No data persistence beyond in‑memory session state.

+## Objectives
+- Provide a clean, accessible, responsive UI consistent with the Ocean Professional theme.
+- Implement core gameplay with clear status indicators, restart, and audit‑style event logging.
+- Maintain code quality via ESLint/Prettier and tests with ≥80% overall coverage.

 ## Personas and User Stories
 ### Personas
-- Casual Player: Wants a simple, fast, and visually pleasant local Tic Tac Toe session.
-- QA/Reviewer: Verifies gameplay rules, UI accessibility, and the presence of audit-style logs for demonstrable traceability.
+- Casual Player: Quickly plays a round on a shared device with intuitive controls.
+- QA/Reviewer: Verifies rule enforcement, accessibility basics, and console audit‑like logs.
-- Developer/Maintainer: Needs a clear architecture, modular game logic, and basic tests for maintainability.
+- Developer/Maintainer: Needs modular utilities, simple state management, and tests.

 ### User Stories
-- As two local players, we want to alternately mark the 3x3 grid to play Tic Tac Toe.
-- As a player, I want to immediately see whose turn it is and whether the game is won or drawn.
-- As a player, I want a restart button to quickly begin a new round after finishing a game.
-- As a reviewer, I want minimal audit-style console logs for moves and restarts so that I can confirm basic traceability.

-## Feature List and Acceptance Criteria
-- REQ-TTT-001: Render a 3x3 grid of clickable squares that display X, O, or empty.
-  - AC-001: On load, nine empty squares are displayed as keyboard-accessible buttons.
-- REQ-TTT-002: Track and display the current player turn, beginning with X.
-  - AC-002: Status displays “Current Player: X” on load; after each valid move it alternates.
-- REQ-TTT-003: Validate moves (no moves on occupied squares or after game completion).
-  - AC-003: Attempting an invalid move makes no UI change and produces a “move_ignored” audit-style log with reason.
-- REQ-TTT-004: Detect winners across rows, columns, and diagonals.
-  - AC-004: Upon a win, status displays “Winner: X|O” and the board becomes non-interactive.
-- REQ-TTT-005: Detect draws when the board is full with no winner.
-  - AC-005: Upon a draw, status displays “Draw” and the board becomes non-interactive.
-- REQ-TTT-006: Provide a restart action that clears the board and resets the current player to X.
-  - AC-006: Clicking “Restart” returns to initial state and emits a “restart_game” audit-style log with before/after.
-- REQ-TTT-007: Apply the Ocean Professional theme, including colors, rounded corners, subtle shadows, and accessible contrasts.
-  - AC-007: Visual inspection confirms theme usage via styles/theme.css and class names in App/Board/Square.
-- REQ-TTT-008: Emit minimal audit-style console logs for place mark, invalid move, turn advance, restart, and errors.
-  - AC-008: Console logs contain ISO timestamp, anonymous user, action type, event, and relevant details.
-- REQ-TTT-009: Provide unit tests for game logic and key UI flows.
-  - AC-009: Tests cover winner/draw detection, invalid move handling, rendering, and restart flows.

-## UX/UI Requirements (Ocean Professional theme)
-The experience follows a centered layout with a simple header above the board and the restart action below.
-The header presents a title and subtitle indicating “Ocean Professional Edition.”
-The status panel appears as a surface card with a colored status dot and status text that updates live.
-The board is a centered 3x3 grid using rounded, shadowed buttons that show clear focus rings on keyboard navigation.
-The restart button sits below the grid with hover and focus-visible states.
-The theme uses the following core values defined in styles/theme.css: Primary Blue (#3b82f6), Secondary Slate (#64748b), Success Cyan (#06b6d4), Error Red (#EF4444), Background (#f9fafb), Surface (#ffffff), and Text (#111827).
-All interactive states include smooth transitions, hover elevation, and visible focus rings to support accessibility.
+- As two local players, we alternate placing marks on a 3×3 board until win or draw.
+- As a player, I want the UI to show the current player, the winner, or a draw clearly.
+- As a player, I want a Restart button to reset the state and begin a new round.
+- As a reviewer, I expect audit‑like logs in the console for moves, invalid attempts, and restarts.

+## Functional Requirements and Acceptance Criteria
+- REQ‑TTT‑001: Render a 3×3 grid of interactive squares.
+  - AC‑001: On load, nine empty keyboard‑accessible buttons are visible.
+- REQ‑TTT‑002: Track and display current player, starting at X.
+  - AC‑002: Status shows “Current Player: X” initially and alternates on valid moves.
+- REQ‑TTT‑003: Validate moves (no out‑of‑bounds, no occupied squares, no moves after finish).
+  - AC‑003: Invalid attempts produce no state change and emit a move_ignored audit entry with reason.
+- REQ‑TTT‑004: Detect winners across rows, columns, and diagonals.
+  - AC‑004: On a win, status shows “Winner: X|O” and the board becomes non‑interactive.
+- REQ‑TTT‑005: Detect draws when the board is full with no winner.
+  - AC‑005: On a draw, status shows “Draw” and the board becomes non‑interactive.
+- REQ‑TTT‑006: Provide a restart action that resets board and current player to X.
+  - AC‑006: Clicking Restart returns to the initial state and emits restart_game with before/after details.
+- REQ‑TTT‑007: Apply the Ocean Professional theme.
+  - AC‑007: Visual inspection confirms color tokens, rounded corners, shadows, and focus rings from styles/theme.css.
+- REQ‑TTT‑008: Emit structured audit‑like console logs.
+  - AC‑008: Logs contain ISO timestamp, anonymous user, action type, event, and relevant metadata.
+- REQ‑TTT‑009: Provide unit/component tests for core logic and UI flows.
+  - AC‑009: Tests cover winner/draw detection, invalid moves, rendering, and restart flows with ≥80% coverage.

+## UX/UI Requirements (Ocean Professional)
+The layout centers the board with a simple header and a restart action below.
+The status panel appears as a card with a colored status dot and live‑updating text (aria‑live=polite).
+Buttons use rounded corners, subtle shadows, accessible contrast, and focus‑visible outlines.
+The theme uses:
+- Colors: primary #3b82f6, secondary #64748b, success #06b6d4, error #EF4444, background #f9fafb, surface #ffffff, text #111827.
+- Components/classes: status‑card, board, square, btn‑restart.
+All are defined in src/styles/theme.css and consumed by App/Board/Square.

+## GxP‑Inspired Compliance (Lightweight Adaptation)
+Although this demo handles no sensitive data or persistence, it demonstrates adapted ALCOA+ concepts:
+- Attributable: Audit‑like logs include user “anonymous‑user.”
+- Contemporaneous: Logs are emitted at action time.
+- Accurate/Complete/Consistent: Entries include event names and context such as before/after boards and reasons for ignored moves.
+- Enduring/Available: Not applicable without persistence; out of scope for this frontend‑only app and documented as such.
+- Access Controls & E‑Signatures: Not applicable in the current scope; if expanded, introduce auth, RBAC, durable audit storage, and e‑signature mechanisms.

+## Non‑Functional Requirements
+- Performance: Interactions and updates feel immediate under normal client hardware.
+- Accessibility: Squares and Restart are keyboard accessible with ARIA labels; status changes announce via aria‑live.
+A screen‑reader‑only heading is included in the status card.
+- Security/Privacy: No PII; no network calls; console logs remain in the local session.
+- Reliability: Pure utilities and explicit validation enforce deterministic behavior.
+- Maintainability: Small component tree; game logic in src/utils/gameLogic.js; centralized theme CSS.
+- Observability: Console logs only within the session.

+## Validation and Error Handling Strategy
+Move validation is handled by isValidMove; calculateWinner and isDraw determine outcomes.
+App wraps move and restart flows in try/catch.
+On exceptions, the UI remains responsive, console.error captures the technical error, and auditLog records an ERROR event with message and stack.

 ## Game Rules and Edge Cases
-Players alternate marking the grid starting with X. A move is only valid on an empty square when no winner or draw has been reached.
-The game ends immediately on a win or draw; further moves are ignored and logged as “move_ignored.”
-Edge cases handled include repeated clicks on the same square, attempts to move after game completion, and implicit guarding against out-of-bounds indices via UI, with logical checks present in utilities for completeness.

-## Non-Functional Requirements (Performance, Accessibility, Security, Reliability)
-- Performance: UI updates for clicks and status changes should feel instantaneous, generally within 100ms on modern hardware.
-- Accessibility: Squares and the restart button are keyboard accessible with ARIA labels and visible focus states; status updates are communicated via aria-live.
-- Security/Privacy: No PII is collected or transmitted; audit-style logs attribute actions to an anonymous local user and remain within the browser console.
-- Reliability: Validation rules enforce consistent behavior; game logic is implemented in pure functions for determinism and testability.
-- Maintainability: Code is modular (App, Board, Square) with pure utilities in utils/gameLogic.js and a centralized theme in styles/theme.css.
-- Observability: Console-based structured logs provide sufficient traceability for this no-backend scope.
+Players alternate starting with X. Clicking an occupied square, clicking after a win/draw, or providing an invalid index (guarded by UI) is ignored and logged.
+The game ends immediately when a winner or draw is detected.
+Restart returns to a fresh board and sets current player to X.

-## Validation and Error Handling Strategy
+## Testing Strategy Summary
-Validation is implemented through isValidMove to prevent illegal moves, while calculateWinner and isDraw provide deterministic outcomes.
-Error handling uses try/catch in App for move and restart paths; on error, the UI remains responsive and a structured “ERROR” audit-style log is emitted with message and stack if available.
-The app uses auditLogger.js to write structured console entries with ISO timestamp, user, action type, event, and details.
-Attribution is “anonymous-user.”
+- Unit: calculateWinner, isDraw, isValidMove, initialBoard, getNextPlayer with happy paths and edge cases.
+- Component: App status and board rendering; valid/invalid moves; winner/draw states; restart.
+- Accessibility: Presence of aria‑live status updates and ARIA labels; recommend adding jest‑axe checks.
+- Coverage Target: ≥80% overall, utilities near 100%.

-## Out-of-Scope
+## Requirement Traceability
-Persistence, backend APIs, or networking are out of scope.
-Authentication, authorization, RBAC, and electronic signatures are also out of scope.
-There is no cross-session durability or audit retention policy, and no networked multiplayer or matchmaking.
+- REQ‑UI‑001 → App/Board/Square layout and theme classes.
+- REQ‑GAME‑001 → gameLogic.js functions and App handlers.
+- REQ‑ACC‑001 → aria‑live and ARIA labels in status/Board/Square.
+- REQ‑CTRL‑001 → restart logic in App.
+- REQ‑AUD‑001 → auditLogger.js events for moves and restart.

 ## Traceability Matrix
-- REQ-TTT-001 → Implementation: Board.jsx, Square.jsx → Verification: App.test.jsx “renders status and board”
+- REQ‑TTT‑001 → Implementation: Board.jsx, Square.jsx → Verification: App.test.jsx “renders status and board”
-- REQ-TTT-002 → Implementation: App.jsx (statusText) → Verification: App.test.jsx
+- REQ‑TTT‑002 → Implementation: App.jsx (statusText) → Verification: App.test.jsx
-- REQ-TTT-003 → Implementation: gameLogic.isValidMove, App.handleMove → Verification: App.test.jsx “repeat click ignored”
+- REQ‑TTT‑003 → Implementation: gameLogic.isValidMove, App.handleMove → Verification: App.test.jsx “repeat click ignored”
-- REQ-TTT-004 → Implementation: gameLogic.calculateWinner → Verification: App.test.jsx winner tests
+- REQ‑TTT‑004 → Implementation: gameLogic.calculateWinner → Verification: App.test.jsx winner tests
-- REQ-TTT-005 → Implementation: gameLogic.isDraw → Verification: App.test.jsx draw tests
+- REQ‑TTT‑005 → Implementation: gameLogic.isDraw → Verification: App.test.jsx draw tests
-- REQ-TTT-006 → Implementation: App.handleRestart → Verification: App.test.jsx restart test
+- REQ‑TTT‑006 → Implementation: App.handleRestart → Verification: App.test.jsx restart test
-- REQ-TTT-007 → Implementation: styles/theme.css + class usage → Verification: visual review
+- REQ‑TTT‑007 → Implementation: styles/theme.css + class usage → Verification: visual review
-- REQ-TTT-008 → Implementation: auditLogger.js + App.jsx calls → Verification: console review
+- REQ‑TTT‑008 → Implementation: auditLogger.js + App.jsx calls → Verification: console review
-- REQ-TTT-009 → Implementation: App.test.jsx + utilities → Verification: jest pass
+- REQ‑TTT‑009 → Implementation: App.test.jsx + utilities → Verification: Jest suite passing

 ## Release Criteria
-All acceptance criteria are met.
-Unit tests pass with target coverage thresholds.
-Linting is clean.
-Manual checks confirm validation and visual adherence to the Ocean Professional theme.
-The GxP-inspired stance is documented, highlighting which controls are N/A for a frontend-only game and the forward path if scope expands.
+All acceptance criteria pass.
+Unit/component tests meet ≥80% coverage and linting/formatting are clean.
+Manual checks confirm Ocean Professional theming and accessibility basics.
+Compliance scope and rationale for non‑applicable controls are documented.

 ## Release Gate Checklist
-- [ ] All functional acceptance criteria met (REQ-TTT-001..009)
+- [ ] All functional acceptance criteria met (REQ‑TTT‑001..009)
 - [ ] Unit tests passing with ≥80% overall coverage; utilities near 100%
-- [ ] Linting clean (eslint.config.mjs) and Prettier check passes
+- [ ] Linting and Prettier checks pass
-- [ ] Manual visual check of Ocean Professional theme (styles/theme.css) completed
+- [ ] Visual adherence to Ocean Professional theme verified
-- [ ] Accessibility basics verified (keyboard focus, aria-live status)
+- [ ] Accessibility basics verified (keyboard focus, aria‑live status)
-- [ ] Audit-style logs observed in console for moves, ignored moves, turn advance, restart, and errors
+- [ ] Audit‑like logs observed for moves, ignored moves, turn advance, restart, and errors
 - [ ] Documentation updated (PRD, Architecture, Testing Strategy, Traceability)
-- [ ] Known security advisories documented; no external services used
+- [ ] Known CRA chain advisories acknowledged; no external services used

 ## Appendices
-- Code References:
+- Source References:
   - src/App.jsx
   - src/components/Board.jsx
   - src/components/Square.jsx